Accessing data from the Human Cell Atlas (HCA)

 altExpNames(0):

-If needed, the H5 SingleCellExperiment can be converted into a Seurat object.
-Note that it may take a long time and use a lot of memory depending on how many cells you are requesting.
+Or if needed, the H5 SingleCellExperiment can be returned a Seurat object (note that this may take a long time and use a lot of memory depending on how many cells you are requesting).

 R